themindfulbit/td/_content/1-episodes/2014-01-04-061-taming-wifi-with-bradley-chambers.md

 > {{ theme:partial src="aside-header" voice="potatowire" text="Wirecutter says "Wait" }}
 >
-> The Wirecutter has their ["Best Wifi Router"](http://thewirecutter.com/reviews/best-wi-fi-router-asus-rt-n66u/) &ndash; currently Gabe's Asus RT-N66u &ndash; in its "Wait!" status due to current versions all being 802.11AC.
+> The Wirecutter has their ["Best Wifi Router"](http://thewirecutter.com/reviews/best-wi-fi-router-asus-rt-n66u/) – currently Gabe's Asus RT-N66u – in its "Wait!" status due to current versions all being 802.11AC.
 As discussed in this show, there is not currently an obvious need to go AC, but if you are at all concerned about being future-proof (for a bit longer, at least), then it might be good to wait, if you are happy with your current setup.
 >
 > For my part, this router has had an average price on Amazon of $144.95, but it was last at an historic low of $124.99 and is out of Amazon's stock.
 This seems to indicate the end of the current part's run, so I will also add the less-revered "potatowire Wait!" status to it.